1jour1vin

 Eye

-dark ruby with purplish highlights
+dark ruby color with purple highlights

 Nose